-ICANN's business arising from the power being exercised.
-The CCWG-Accountability believes the timeframes set out above allow for this.

-- In a situation of significant and sustained disagreement between the community and the Board regarding a proposed annual budget, ICANN would temporarily continue to operate according the previous year's approved budget.
+- egil If the community exercised this power, the Board would have to absorb the feedback that came with the decision, make adjustments and pass-propose an amended budget or plans.
+If the community does not accept the revised proposal is suitable, it can exercise a second veto (at the higher threshold noted below).
+The planning process should be structured so this can be done before there was any day to day impact on ICANN's business arising from the power being exercised.
+The CCWG-Accountability believes the timeframes set out above allow for this. - In a situation of significant and sustained disagreement between the community and the Board regarding a proposed annual budget, ICANN would temporarily continue to operate according the previous year's approved budget.
 Far from operational paralysis, the result would be the equivalent of a "continuing resolution", under which the organization would continue to operate under last year's budget. - The Board will have a limited time (40 days, as noted above) to resolve the situation of not operating with an approved budget by considering the community's feedback and proposing a revised budget.
 If the Board is unable or unwilling to do so, other Community Powers (as set out in this part of the Second Public Comment Report) are available if the community wanted to take the matter further. - The community will be limited to two rejections of budgets or operating plans per cycle before resorting to other accountability mechanisms in order to avoid ongoing use of the previous year's budget.
-Because of the longer-term nature of the strategic plan, there will be no limit to the number of rejections allowed. - This power does not allow the community to re-write a plan or a budget: it is a process that requires reconsideration of such documents by the Board if the community feels they are not acceptable.
+No limit is proposed to the number of times the community can veto a strategic plan. § - Where a budget or operating plan has been rejected for a second time, ICANN will operate on the previous year's budget for the new fiscal year.
+The bBoard will propose a new budget for the subsequent financial year in the usual way.
+The bBoard will continue to have the ability to make out-of-budget funding decisions on the same basis as it does today.] - If the community regards the Board's response to a second veto as unacceptable, the other Community Powers (as set out in this section) are available for use. - Because of the longer-term nature of the strategic plan, there will be no limit to the number of rejections allowed. - This power does not allow the community to re-write a plan or a budget: it is a process that requires reconsideration of such documents by the Board if the community feels they are not acceptable.
 If a plan or budget is rejected and sent back, all the issues must be raised on that first return.
-This requirement is designed to prevent an endless cycle of new revisions that could theoretically lead to unnecessary delay in the development of these plans rather than targeted accountability. - A plan or budget that has been rejected cannot be sent back again with new issues raised, but the community can reject a subsequent version where it does not accept the Board's response to the previous rejection. - It is expected that the reforms to the plan development process contemplated for Work Stream 2 would render the use of this power highly unlikely but should inefficiencies to its implementation surface, the details would be subject to review by scheduled review of ICANN accountability and transparency. - At the appropriate point in the planning cycle the challenge period would be open, and any SO / AC participant in the community powers mechanism would be able to raise the question.
-That is, it is a petition by an SO or AC's governing Council or similar (within fifteen days of the announcement of the board's decision) that triggers a decision by the community whether or not to reject the budget or plan. - 17 - A 2/3 level of support in the mechanism would be required in the mechanism to reject the ICANN general budget or strategic plan the first time: a 3/4 level of support for subsequent rejection/s.
-In the case of the IANA budget, the first veto would require a simple majority and 2/3 level of support for a subsequent veto.
+This requirement is designed to prevent an endless cycle of new revisions that could theoretically lead to unnecessary delay in the development of these plans rather than targeted accountability. - A plan or budget that has been rejected cannot be sent back again with new issues raised, but the community can reject a subsequent version where it does not accept the Beard's response to the previous rejection. - It is expected that the reforms to the plan development process contemplated for Work Stream 2 would render the use of this power highly unlikely but should inefficiencies to its implementation surface, the details would be subject to review by scheduled review of ICANN accountability and transparency.